-Border inspection facilities have been built and are located at the following seven (7) ports-of-entry: Bridge of the Americas (BOTA) in El Paso, Zaragoza/Ysleta International Bridge in El Paso, Columbia-Solidarity International Bridge in Laredo, Eagle Pass Camino Real International Bridge, Pharr-Reynosa International Bridge, Los Indios Free Trade Bridge, and the Veterans International Bridge at Los Tomates in Brownsville.
-The World Trade Bridge in Laredo was located inside the U.S. Customs and Border Protection Bureau facility and had to be abandoned in 2018 due to an inability to reach agreement with the General Services Administration regarding rents and repair costs.
+Border inspection facilities have been built and are located at the following seven (7) ports-of-entry: Bridge of the Americas (BOTA) in El

+Paso, Zaragoza/Ysleta International Bridge in El Paso, Columbia-Solidarity International Bridge in Laredo, Eagle Pass Camino Real International Bridge, Pharr-Reynosa International Bridge, Los Indios Free Trade Bridge, and the Veterans International Bridge at Los Tomates in Brownsville.
+The World Trade Bridge in Laredo was located inside the U.S. Customs and Border Protection Bureau facility and had to be abandoned last year due to an inability to reach agreement with the General Services Administration.

-DPS enforcement responsibilities at these border facilities include the inspection of commercial motor vehicles entering the United States for compliance with size and weight limitations, vehicle registration, insurance, CDL's, fuel permits, motor carrier safety, federal out of service orders and the hazardous material regulations.
-DPS, in cooperation with FMCSA, staffs these border safety inspection facilities during the hours when commercial motor vehicles are allowed to enter according to U.S. Customs and Border Protection.
+DPS enforcement responsibilities at these border facilities includes the inspection of commercial motor vehicles entering Texas for compliance with size and weight limitations, vehicle registration, insurance, CDL's, fuel permits, motor carrier safety, federal out of service orders and the hazardous material regulations.
+DPS, in cooperation with FMCSA, staffs these border safety inspection facilities during the hours when commercial motor vehicles are allowed to enter the United States by U.S. Customs and Border Protection.
 The Department also maintains sufficient training, support, and administrative personnel to support the Texas Border Staffing Plan.

-The following chart depicts the current staffing levels specific to the state's border enforcement efforts at the POEs:
+The following chart depicts the current staffing levels:

 Type of Personnel Number of Personnel

-Commissioned Field Troopers & 70

-Supervisory Personnel Directly at Border

-Commissioned Field Troopers & 10
+Commissioned Field Troopers & 80

-Supervisory Personnel Border at Sites Leading Away
+Supervisory Personnel

-CMV Inspectors at POE 97
+117

-CMV Inspectors at Sites Leading Away 14
+CMV Inspectors 117

-Administrative Assistants 9
+Administrative Assistants 13

-Total Staff 200
+Total Staff 210

-At present, the DPS has a total of 200 personnel that are 100% dedicated to border commercial vehicle enforcement activities.
-In addition to the seven of the eight highest volume border crossings, DPS border enforcement personnel, in conjunction with FMCSA regulatory personnel, also periodically staff the four U.S. Customs and Border Protection ports-of-entry located in Presidio, Del Rio, Rio Grande City, and Progreso.
-With coverage at these additional border crossings, the DPS and FMCSA provide enforcement coverage at eleven ports-ofentry at the Texas-Mexico border.
+At present, the DPS has a total of 210 personnel that are 100% dedicated to border commercial vehicle enforcement activities.
+In addition to the seven (7) highest volume border crossings, DPS border enforcement personnel, in conjunction with FMCSA regulatory personnel, also periodically staff the four (4) U.S. Customs and Border Protection ports-of-entry located in Presidio, Del Rio, Rio Grande City, and Progreso.
+With coverage at these additional four (4) border crossings, the DPS and FMCSA provide enforcement coverage at eleven (11) ports-of-entry at the Texas-Mexico border.

-Activity Plan for FY 2021 - 2023: Describe the specific activities planned to reach border enforcement goals.
+Activity Plan for FY 2018 - 2020: Describe the specific activities planned to reach border enforcement goals.